Arraba, Israel: Israel in the 21st century

 Arraba became a city in 2016.
 In the late 2010s, Arraba native and Harvard graduate, Nuseir Yassin, gained international acclaim with his Nas Daily videos.
 In one of the chapters he invites the entire State of Israel to visit his parental home in Arraba.

 Economy

 The symbol of the local council is an onion, a watermelon and a cantaloupe which symbolize the crops for which Arraba is famous.

 Throughout history Arraba was mostly an agricultural village depending mainly on the al-Batuf Plain (Hebrew name: Beit Netofa Valley) to grow crops.
 However, currently the dependence on agriculture is declining rapidly due to the rise in population, urbanization and a subsequently more modern lifestyle.

+Holy Sites

+Arraba houses the tomb of Hanina Ben Dosa, a Jewish scholar and miracle worker who lived in the first century CE.
+It is known to locals as "maqam as-Siddiq".

+Arraba is also home to the shrine of ash-Sheikh Dabus, attributed to a Sufi sheikh from the 17th century by local tradition.
+Alternative traditions suggest the shrine is associated with the family of Zahir al-Umar, or a commander from Saladin's army.
+The ash-Sheikh Dabus shrine is located 50 meters away from Hanina Ben Dosa's tomb, within the cemetery belonging to the Na'amneh and Hatib families.

 Architecture

-In the 1870s Guerin saw the mosque which he thought had probably once been a church on the basis of its east–west orientation.
+In the 1870s, Guerin saw the mosque which he thought had probably once been a church on the basis of its east–west orientation.
 Inside there were two monolithic columns which he took as further proof of its antiquity.

 Andrew Petersen, an archaeologist specializing in Islamic architecture, surveyed the place in 1994, and found several interesting buildings.